-Most teaching English abroad jobs in South Korea are Elementary levels through middle school.
-GeoVisions Foundation places teachers with highly selective private language schools and schools run by the Korean government as well as English Village and International Schools located in South Korea.
+Most teaching English abroad jobs we have open in South Korea are Elementary levels through middle school.
+GeoVisions Foundation places teachers with highly selective private language schools as well as English Village and International Schools located in South Korea.

 South Korea is a dynamic, advanced country in a class of its own.
 It's a choice destination for an English teacher because the demand for English instruction is well-developed.
 There is an emphasis on English education placed on the youth in Korean society.
 Students are genuinely motivated to learn English.
 Ultimately, English ability can make the difference between a good life and an ordinary existence for much of the population in South Korea.

 One-year contract required.